-Customers haven’t been eating out since quarantine began but according to a Nielsen survey, the eating habits of Filipinos when it comes to takeout, delivery, at-home eating and even dining out aren’t likely to change even after isolation measures are eased.
-This could mean that restaurants that suffered losses during lockdown have a chance to win back customers as community quarantines loosen up.
+Customers haven’t been eating out since quarantine started but according to a Nielsen survey, the eating habits of Filipinos when it comes to takeout, delivery, at-home eating, and even dining out aren’t likely to change even after isolation measures are eased.
+This could mean that restaurants that suffered losses during lockdown have a chance to bounce back as community quarantines loosen up.

 According to a survey conducted by Datassential, customers value cleanliness now more than just food.
 Results showed that when choosing a restaurant, 45 percent of respondents consider cleanliness and sanitation as their top priority while 36 percent favored delicious food.